Reterics/Reterics/README.md

 As developers, we are responsible for the future of technology.
 It is up to us whether we build a future for our children or conquer in the name of greed.

-I choose a side long ago, based on the following quote *"If you don't know the helpline, you are the helpline"*.
+I choose a side long ago, based on the following quote ***"If you don't know the helpline, you are the helpline"***.

-Check my profile, and see how can i help you. 📣
+**Check my profile, and see how I can help you. 📣**

 ## Profile
 Property                 | Data